dosdos/djangoheroku/README.md

 ### Database
 If this was your first deploy we need to set up the db.
-Heroku allows to commands through its toolbelt `run` command.
+Heroku allows to run commands through its toolbelt `run` command.

 1. Syncdb